This post may contain affiliate links. Read my disclosure policy.

 - Add candy.
 Top each one with a Reese’s and make Peanut Butter Cup Cookies.

-- Use marshmallow cream.
+- Add a filling.
 Make Peanut Butter Cookie Sandwiches with Nutella and marshmallow cream.
+Or add a smear of chocolate buttercream in between two cookies.

 Making Ahead and Storing